 - It’s available in Catalan, Spanish or English.

 - It’s usually held on the first and third Friday of each month.

 - It costs less than 13 euros and it’s free for children under 12 years.

 - The visit lasts a little over an hour.

 Private guided tour for people with reduced mobility

 - Made-to-measure guided tours are a good idea, as José, the guide, will be able to adapt to your speed, allowing you to make the most of the visit.
 Click here for more details (itineraries, prices and durations).

 Barcelona is full of tourist sites, but some are more accessible than others.

 - Certain places offer discounted or even free entry to handicapped visitors: ask for details at the information point.

-It is entirely possible to visit Sagrada Familia in a wheelchair, and you won’t need to queue.
+It is entirely possible to visit Sagrada Familia in a wheelchair.
+You won’t need to queue (more than 65% disability) and you’ll get a free entrance as well as your partner.
 However, you won’t be able to go up the towers.
 The inside of the basilica is the most spectacular area of the building, so you’ll get to see the best parts.